BKHMSI/blog/_posts/2023-08-22-suspended-in-midair.md

 In my mind, I was going to return to Seattle sometime in Februrary or March until the start my PhD.
 So I thought to take it easy, and work on side-projects until I hear back from USCIS with the approval of my O-1 visa.
 February arrived and I still had no clue if I will get the visa.

-I decided to apply to a research assistant position at [MBZUAI](https://mbzuai.ac.ae) in Abu Dhabi as a backup plan so I can at least have any source of income till the start of the semester.
-I got the offer at MBZUAI, attended the online orientation, and as I was about to sign the contract, I received an email telling me that my O-1 visa had been approved.
+I decided to apply to other research positions as a backup plan so I can at least have any source of income till the start of the semester.
+I was grateful to get an offer.
+I attended the online orientation, and as I was about to sign the contract, I received an email telling me that my O-1 visa had been approved.
 That was on the 17th of March 2023.
-So I apologized to MBZUAI after explaining to them my situation, contacted my managers at Meta with the news, applied for an emergency appointment at the US embassy in Cairo so I can get my O-1 visa printed on my passport after the immigration company mailed to me the necessary documents, and finally I was planning to book my flight to Seattle.
+So I apologized to my potential employer after explaining to them my situation, contacted my managers at Meta with the news, applied for an emergency appointment at the US embassy in Cairo so I can get my O-1 visa printed on my passport after the immigration company mailed to me the necessary documents, and finally I was planning to book my flight to Seattle.

 ### So Close Yet So Far